 - Hover your mouse icon over Bookmarks.

-- Click Import bookmarks and settings option.
+- Click the Import bookmarks and settings option.

 - Select the Microsoft Edge browser from which you are importing the bookmarks.